gkowal/Particle-Acceleration-tutorial/README.md

 In order to visualize the trajectory, energy or velocity components (parallel and perpendicular to the local field) you can use provided GNUPlot scripts: `plot_trajectory.gpl`, `plot_energy.gpl`, `plot_velocity.gpl`

-**Task to do**: change some of these parameters and determine the Larmor radius using the data from file `./output.dat`.
+**Task to do**: change some of these parameters and visualize the particle trajectory.
+Determine the Larmor radius in each case using the data from file `./output.dat`.